-Of the 300 properties we surveyed, about one in six were eyesores — high weeds, damaged structures or piles of debris and trash.
+- Of 300 properties we surveyed around the city, about one in six were eyesores — high weeds, damaged structures or piles of debris and trash.

 Taken together, at least a quarter of the properties we surveyed likely fall short of the city’s standards.

 Yet in some parts of the city, blight is pretty much a thing of the past.
 Every property we surveyed in Lakeview was well-maintained.
 New homes sit on many of those lots.

 That’s probably due to market demand as much as city action.
 Allison Plyer of the Data Center (formerly the Greater New Orleans Community Data Center), told The Lens that the market, not Code Enforcement, will ultimately determine which neighborhoods improve and which remain blighted.

 Landrieu has told residents to be patient, that the fight against blight will take time.
 Our review shows that in some cases, the city is fighting the same battles again and again.

 Several days after the mayor announced in January that the city had met its goal, we went to its website to see which properties had been remediated.
 The city cites this data in its monthly BlightStat meetings.

 At the time, there were 7,192 properties on the list.
 To make the list, a property must have been:

 - Repaired and judged in compliance with city codes

 - Seized and sold at public auction by the Orleans Parish Sheriff’s Office